 User friendliness was the Winix's one big downfall.
 It received the lowest score in this metric, a paltry 4 out of 10.
 In comparison, the best model earned a 9.
 The Winx's problems start off with its weight.
 At 18 pounds it is by far the heaviest of the models we tested, and it doesn't have any sort of carrying handles.
 Yes you can move it around, but it takes more effort and feels more awkward than moving any of the other models.

 The Winix also has dust and odor sensors, so you can set it on auto and let it react to the surrounding environment itself.
-However, we didn't find these sensor to be particularly accurate.
-Additionally, if you put it on auto the odor sensor may turn the ionizer on, so you'll want to avoid the auto mode if you don't want to use the ionizer.
+However, we didn't find these sensors to be particularly accurate.
+Additionally, if you put it on auto the odor sensor may turn the ionizer on, so you'll need to avoid the auto mode if you don't want to use the ionizer.

 With an estimated lifetime cost of $591, the Winix is about average in terms of long term economy.
 Most of its cost are up front as the unit lists for $330.
 After that everything is fairly inexpensive.
 Annual electricity costs average $5.26.
 Filters must be replaced once a year and cost only $47.